Subham-Maity/prisma-the-ultimate-resource/README.md

 In this example, the `id` field is the primary key of the model and is of type String.
 The `name` field is a field of type String.
 The `email` field is a unique field of type String.
 The `createdAt` field is a field of type DateTime that is automatically populated with the current date and time when the record is created.
 The `updatedAt` field is a field of type DateTime that is automatically populated with the current date and time when the record is updated.

 > - The `@default` attribute defines the default value of the role field, which is an enum type.
-> - The `@enum` attribute defines a custom type that can only have one of a set of predefined values.
+> - The `@enum` attribute defines a custom type that can only have one of sets of predefined values.